 Red lights were my enemies on my way back to Kyoto Station from Gion.
 Walking along Shijo Avenue, I was looking for a place where I could stay and spot some geisha.
-I randomly checked Klook app and found out that the ticket I booked for Kyoto Tower is scheduled on that day.
+I was already planning to go back to Mosaic Hostel Kyoto but I randomly checked Klook app and found out that the ticket I booked for Kyoto Tower is scheduled on that day.
 It was almost sunset and that’s the best time to utilize the pass.

 However, I only had few minutes to skip my current location to Kyoto Tower Hotel, where Kyoto Tower extends up to 131 meters.
 Sashayed to the nearest bus stop and checked the bus routes and their destination was the immediate thing I did.
 My agony with the unfriendly traffic lights started.
 Our bus almost missed all the go lights on most intersections.

 I was silently ranting about the situation knowing that I might miss the sunset.
 Before the bus reached a stop at Kyoto Station, I went in front of every passenger and jumped out of the vehicle first.
 The pedestrian crossing to the hotel was on green so I ran as fast as I could to join the crossing crowd.